priyayadav54/JavaOneShot/README.md

 # JavaOneShot
-you can see java main concepts in this file
+You will get to know the basic but main concepts in java.